 - With the mixer on low, gradually add the flour mixture until combined.
 Divide the dough in half, and shape each into a disc.
 Wrap each disc tightly in plastic wrap, and refrigerate until firm, about 1 hour.

-- Preheat the oven to 350F.
-Line two baking sheets with parchment paper.
+- Preheat the oven to 350°F. Line two baking sheets with parchment paper.

 - Turn the whole cookies flat side up and place about ½ teaspoon of jam in the center.
-Dust the cookies with holes with confectioners’ sugar.
-Place the sugared cookies on top of the jam, pressing gently to create a cookie sandwich.
+Dust the cookies with holes with powdered sugar.
+Place the sugared cookies on top of jam, pressing gently to create a cookie sandwich.
 Store cookies flat in an airtight container for up to 5 days.

 Notes